EdricChan03/rss-reader-angular/docs/dev/shared-injectable.md

 export class MyComponent {
 	constructor(private shared: SharedInjectable){}
 	showSnackBar() {
-		let snackBarRef = this.shared.openSnackBarWithRef({msg: "I'm a snackbar!", action: "Do something", additionalOpts: {duration: 5000}});
+		// Note: Using `openSnackBar` in this example as `openSnackBarWithRef` is deprecated let snackBarRef = this.shared.openSnackBar({msg: "I'm a snackbar!", action: "Do something", additionalOpts: {duration: 5000}});
 		snackBarRef.onAction().subscribe(()=> {
 			console.log("User clicked the action!");
 		})